Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Related Works

 \section{Related Works}

-\paragraph{3D Semantic Scene Completion.} 3D Semantic Scene Completion (SSC) entails the prediction of occupancy and semantics for all voxels within a 3D scene, which was initially introduced by SSCNet~\cite{SSCNet}.
-Subsequent works in this field can be broadly categorized into two types based on their model architectures and input modalities.
-Firstly, volume networks~\cite{DDRNet,CCPNet} mostly utilize the encoded Truncated Signed Distance Function (TSDF) features generated from depth images as inputs and process the volumetric features with fully 3D CNNs.
-On the other hand, view-volume networks~\cite{VVNet,SATNet,ForkNet,LMSCNet,AICNet} employ 2D networks as encoders to directly extract features from RGB or depth inputs.
-The extracted features are then transformed into volume grids and decoded using 3D CNNs to infer the scene occupancy.
+\paragraph{3D Semantic Scene Completion.} 3D Semantic Scene Completion (SSC) entails predicting occupancy and semantics for each voxel within a 3D scene, which was initially introduced by SSCNet~\cite{SSCNet}.
+Subsequent methods can be broadly categorized based on their model architectures and input modalities.
+Volume networks~\cite{DDRNet, CCPNet} predominantly utilize Truncated Signed Distance Function (TSDF) features generated from depth data, processed through 3D convolutional networks.
+On the other hand, view-volume networks~\cite{VVNet, SATNet, ForkNet, LMSCNet, AICNet} extract RGB or depth features with 2D networks before converting them into 3D volumes.
+For a more in-depth overview of SSC, we refer readers to the survey by Rold{\~{a}}o \etal~\cite{SSCSurvey}.

-Recently, SSC has garnered increasing attention due to its significant application in the field of autonomous driving.
-Cao~\etal~\cite{MonoScene} proposed the first purely visual solution, adapting a 3D UNet architecture to process the voxel features cast along the line of sight.
-TPVFormer~\cite{TPVFormer} introduces a tri-perspective view (TPV) the representation to decompose voxels into individual planes, enabling efficient feature encoding.
-VoxFormer~\cite{VoxFormer} proposes a two-stage framework that diffuses the global scene from the proposed voxel features in an MAE-like~\cite{MAE} manner.
-OccDepth~\cite{OccDepth} exploits implicit stereo-depth information to refine the 2D-to-3D geometric projection process.
-OccFormer~\cite{OccFormer} employs a Transformer-based decoder and adapts Mask2Former for 3D semantic occupancy prediction.
+Recently, camera-based SSC has garnered increasing attention for its immense potential in the field of autonomous driving.
+MonoScene~\cite{MonoScene} presents the first purely visual solution, sampling RGB features along the line of sight and adapting a 3D UNet architecture.
+TPVFormer~\cite{TPVFormer} introduces a Tri-Perspective View (TPV) representation to decompose voxels onto various view planes for efficient scene encoding.
+VoxFormer~\cite{VoxFormer} proposes a two-stage framework that diffuses the global scene from proposed voxel features, resembling the Masked Autoencoder (MAE)~\cite{MAE}.
+OccDepth~\cite{OccDepth} improves 2D-to-3D geometric projection leveraging implicit stereo depth information.
+OccFormer~\cite{OccFormer} applies a Transformer-based decoder and a mask-wise prediction paradigm akin to MaskFormer~\cite{MaskFormer, Mask2Former}.
+NDC-Scene~\cite{NDCScene} explores alleviating geometric ambiguity through Normalized Device Coordinates (NDC).
+OccNet~\cite{OccNet} further envisions occupancy as a general scene descriptor for a wide scope of driving tasks.

-Compared to these previous works, our proposed method, Symphonies, incorporates instance queries for SSC to model instance semantics and enhance the awareness of scenario context.
-Symphonies does not finetune the depth prediction as in VoxFormer~\cite{VoxFormer} and OccDepth~\cite{OccDepth}, nor does it adopt the extra generation and aggregation of Bird's Eye View (BEV) representations as in VoxFormer~\cite{VoxFormer} and OccFormer~\cite{OccFormer}.
-Instead, it maintains a concise structure that highlights the novelty of our paradigm.

-\paragraph{Camera-based 3D Perception.} The widespread application of autonomous driving has led to a renewed interest in 3D perception, while vision-based 3D perception using cameras is currently more appealing due to its cost-effectiveness and alignment with human visual perception.